shivanishingne/AWS-Elastic-Webapp-Evolution/STAGE03.md

 ## What was achieved:
 1. Splitting out the database functionality from the existing EC2 instance.
 2. Running MariaDB to an RDS instance running the MySQL Engine.
-3. Allow the DB and the Instanc eto scale independently, and allow the data to be secure past the lifetime of the EC2 instance.
+3. Allow the DB and the Instance to scale independently, and allow the data to be secure past the lifetime of the EC2 instance.

 ---